 Common Prepaid Expenses Mistakes and How to Avoid Them

-Mistakes with prepaid expenses can lead to inaccuracies in financial reports and errors that could prove expensive in the long run.
+Mistakes can lead to inaccuracies in financial reports and errors that could prove expensive in the long run.
 Here are the most common ones:

 Forgetting to Adjust Prepaid Expenses